 Renault Kadjar SUV - MPG, running costs & CO2

-Economical engines make the Renault Kadjar a tempting choice for the small SUV buyer
+Economical engines make the Renault Kadjar a tempting choice for the family SUV buyer

-Fuel economy is a real strong point of the Kadjar.
-The most economical engine can hit over 55mpg, meaning Renault's mid-size SUV stacks up well against the Skoda Karoq and Mazda CX-5, as well as the Nissan Qashqai on which it's based.
-Renault's EasyLife package provides a tempting selection of benefits including affordable servicing, while insurance costs will be largely comparable to other cars in this class.
+Fuel economy is a strong point of the Kadjar, although the frugal diesel is no longer available and that might limit the car’s appeal to some buyers.
+That engine could hit more than 55mpg, while the remaining petrol returns up to 44mpg, which is on par with rivals.
+Renault’s EasyLife package provides a tempting selection of benefits including affordable servicing, while insurance costs will be largely comparable with other cars in this class.

 Renault Kadjar MPG & CO2

-The 1.3-litre TCe 140 petrol returns solid fuel economy of 42.2-42.8mpg, but its CO2 emissions are relatively high, with the top-spec GT Line version putting out 152g/km placing it in the higher end of the BiK tax bandings.
+While the TCe 140 petrol returns solid fuel economy of 44.1mpg, its CO2 emissions are relatively high, with the top-spec GT Line version putting out 152g/km and placing it at the higher end of the BiK tax bandings.

-The Kadjar’s insurance groups range from 17 for the entry-level 1.5-litre diesel, rising to group 19 for the top of the range diesel.
+The Kadjar’s insurance groups range from 17 for the entry-level 1.5-litre diesel, rising to group 19 for the top-of-the-range diesel.
 Petrol-engined models range from group 19 to group 23.
-Those groups are generally on par with the Nissan Qashqai and even a regular family hatchback like the Ford Focus.
+Those groups are generally on par with the Nissan Qashqai and even a regular family hatchback such as the Ford Focus.

 Renault’s warranty was lengthened to five years at the end of 2019.
 Mileage is limited to 100,000 miles during that time, and three years’ roadside assistance is included.
 The Kadjar’s warranty is more generous than the three-year cover offered with the Nissan Qashqai.